A Birder's Guide to Minnesota

 This collection of updates will continue as needed to provide those who use this reference to Minnesota's birding locations with the most accurate and up-to-date information available.
 Accordingly, please contact the author by e-mail (eckertkr@gmail.com), or by phone / text (218 349 5953), with new information you become aware of so this can be passed on to other Minnesota birders.
 Also note the county contacts listed on p.
 20 - 23 who would also be interested in this information.

-My thanks to Jon Beck, Herb Dingmann, Jason Frank, Gerry Hoekstra, Doug Kieser, Jim Lind, John Loegering, Linda McGouirk, Kim Risen, Brian Smith, and Ben Stubbs who have provided information for some of these updates.
+My thanks to Jon Beck, Erik Collins, Herb Dingmann, Jason Frank, Gerry Hoekstra, Doug Kieser, Jim Lind, John Loegering, Linda McGouirk, John Quinn, Kim Risen, Brian Smith, and Ben Stubbs who have provided information for some of these updates.

 ~ INTRODUCTION ~

 p.
-18 – Avenza Maps is no longer recommended for storing maps in the book's QRs.
-This app is unable read the primary QR codes of several of the counties, and it is not needed to scan and store the contents of any of the QRs – you can download and save them in the same way as other files with no need for Avenza or any other app.
-Note as well that you can save maps in advance and read them later if you think you'll be birding in areas without wifi or cell service.
+18 – You can save maps in advance and read them later if you think you'll be birding in areas without wifi or cell service.
 With your smartphone, go to Google Maps, click on your avatar on the right side of the search line, and on the next page select Offline maps.
 Next, click on Select Your Own Map, on the next page scroll to the area on whatever map you’re interested in, and click Download.
 You can then read the map’s contents, add annotations with locations or notes, and navigate while birding in areas with no cell service; note that you should select the Default map type, not Satellite or Terrain, which makes the map easier to use.

 ~ ANNOTATED LIST OF MINNESOTA BIRDS ~

-add Arctic Loon to this list of possibilities (replacing Swainson's Warbler as one of the 20).
+p.
+82 – Add Arctic Loon to ths list of potential addiktions to the Minnesota state list (replacing Swainson's Warbler as one of the 20 original entries).

 ~ WEST REGION ~